Supplementary Call for Abstracts

-The Call for Abstracts for presentations opened on Friday 24th May 2019 and closed on Sunday 13th October 2019.
-Applicants should fill in an online form, available from a link at the bottom of this page, stating which strand the presentation relates to, the presentation format, the language of the presentation, the title of the presentation (max.
+Following the postponement of the conference until April 2021, a supplementary call for abstracts will open on 1st July 2020 and will close on 30 September 2020.
+Applicants should fill in an online form, available from a link at the bottom of this page from 1 July 2020, stating which strand the presentation relates to, the presentation format, the language of the presentation, the title of the presentation (max.
 20 words) and the abstract of the presentation (max.
 300 words).
 Applicants should provide information and biodata about the presenters (max.
 3 people except panel discussions max.
 5 people).
 Abstracts for papers can be written in English, Spanish, French, Italian or German.

 15 minute session, plus 5 minute Q&A.

 Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the four conference strands.
 Paper presentations should be of a standard suitable for publication.

 For display at the Conference; presenters will also be asked to stand with their posters during scheduled sessions.

 Posters are an opportunity to present ongoing theoretical or empirical research which may still be at a pilot stage or not yet ready for publication, and are particularly appropriate for studies with a rich visual component or which can be easily represented as a graphic display.
 Posters can encourage fruitful one-to-one discussions with delegates who can provide useful feedback about the scope and potential of the research presented.
 Poster design and content guidelines will be provided when an abstract has been accepted.